pixelastic/meetups.pixelastic.com/app/_posts/2016-09-19-writethedocs-europe-2016.md

 Even if not exactly what I was expecting, the event was a success.
 We all learned a lot, met interesting people, and even had the chance to pitch DocSearch.
-I think I will come again next week.
+I think I will come again next year.

 We will maybe even suggest a talk, because I feel that the way we write